fmerian/awesome-product-hunt/product-hunt-launch-guide.md

 **You can find them all [here](https://git.new/meow/kit) on GitHub.**

+> [!TIP]
+> Underrated: The image gallery.
+> It tells your story, visually.
+It starts with an intro, i.e. the Open Graph image.
+It should finish with an end, i.e. your call-to-action.

 Tanya Rai and her team launched LastMile AI in October 2023 and ranked #2 Product of the Day and #4 Product of the Week.
 In [this blog post](https://dev.to/tanyarai/1-developer-tool-of-the-month-1o41), Tanya shared some lessons learned, and I really enjoyed this quote on polishing the details:

 > **We spent some time nailing the messaging in a way that was palatable to the Product Hunt community.
 It's good to tailor your messaging and media assets to the community — it will resonate more.**